Children under two can sometimes have eye problems. Most commonly, their eyes can be red, sticky, or watery, or they can

 - Gently wash the eye with a clean washcloth soaked in warm water

-- See a doctor or optometrist, who will prescribe treatment if necessary
+- See a doctor or optometrist, if necessary

 Vision problems and crossed eyes (strabismus)

 Very few young children complain of vision problems because they tend to think their vision is normal.
 To prevent vision problems from becoming permanent and having long-term consequences, they should be corrected as soon as possible.

 Your newborn’s eyes may occasionally be crossed.
 Don’t worry, this happens to many babies.
 This phenomenon, called strabismus, often disappears by the time the baby is 2 or 3 months old when he develops the ability to focus and move both eyes in the same direction.

 You can be attentive to early signs that may indicate that your baby has a vision problem.
 See a doctor or optometrist if your baby

 - Is constantly cross eyed from birth

 - Appears to be cross eyed after the age of 3 months

 - Has a white reflection (not red) in the pupil